-CFS desktops have access to centrally provided mandatory and optional software.
+IT Services managed PCs have access to centrally provided mandatory and optional software.
 The list of software in each category is controlled by the University Software Panel.
 IT Services negotiates and purchases licences on behalf of this Panel.
 Any University member of staff can make a request to the Software Panel for the Panel to consider adding the request to these lists.

 Mandatory software is automatically installed on desktops.
 This type of software is essential software expected on a desktop such as Microsoft Office, antivirus and plug-ins.
 Optional software can be installed/accessed by users on demand.

 A complete list of mandatory and optional software is available in our software catalogue.